JMDKC/artangled-hugo/content/posts/2023-05-28-barbarella-italia.md

 I looked at 40 or so small, dog-eared photographs, in a few brightly coloured vitrines, in a gallery one sunny afternoon in Bethnal Green, and got a glimpse into a totally different land - both physical and imaginative.
 Isn’t getting that sense of transportation the main reason you’d look at art in the first place?
 Debatable.
 But it’s a sense I got [really strongly in this show](https://autoitaliasoutheast.org/projects/barbarellas-kiss/), either way.

 The time and place is Bolivia in 1960s and 1970s.
-The protagonists are a group of local performers, who used mononyms like Barbarella, Ofelia and Liz, dressed up as the folk figure *La China Morena* during the carnival to entertain the crowds.
+The protagonists are a group of local performers who used mononyms like Barbarella, Ofelia and Liz, and dressed up as the folk figure *La China Morena* at carnival time to entertain the crowds.
 The photos of the performances that make up the exhibition, sourced from the queens’ own collections by the show’s curator David Aruquipa Pérez, are both familiar and strange.

 !['Ofelia and Liz at the Carnival of Oruro, Bolivia' (1976)](/barbarella-italia-1.jpeg) *Ofelia and Liz at the Carnival of Oruro, Bolivia (1976)*